1985 Magnolia Quench Plus season: The end of the road

 In the Reinforced Conference, Magnolia carry a new product as Quench Plus.
 After losing their first game to Great Taste by one point, the Thirst Quenchers won seven of their next eight games to overtake Manila Beer on top of the standings.
 But Magnolia blew hot and cold, dropping their last three matches in the eliminations and lost to Ginebra in the playoff for an outright semifinals berth on October 24.
 The Thirst Quenchers' 105-93 win over NCC at the start of the quarterfinal round proved to be their last hurrah.
 Magnolia lost three chances to clinch a semifinals seat when they were beaten by Tanduay Rhum Makers, who played a spoiler's role, and losing twice to Great Taste.

 On October 31, Magnolia took the first three quarters against Great Taste, who were forced to go all-filipino the rest of the way when import Cory Blackwell sprained his left ankle in the second quarter.
 The Coffee Makers seems all set to bid their grandslam hopes goodbye when things suddenly looked up for them in the fourth quarter when Norman Black fouled out and Magnolia's strength waned.
 Great Taste won in the end, 106-101.
 The victory by the Coffee Makers forces a do-or-die playoff game with Magnolia for the last semifinals berth.

 The end of the match saw Magnolia's Biboy Ravanes confronting Chito Loyzaga of Great Taste.
 Ravanes' teammate Joey Loyzaga tried to pacify the protagonists in the post-game when an irate Rudy Distrito let go a kick that landed on his teammate Joey Loyzaga.
 GAB representative Caloy Loyzaga, seeing the injustice done to his sons, joined the fracas and hit Distrito.
 An unidentified spectator fired three shots in the air to halt the commotion.
 A day later, Distrito, Ravanes and the Loyzagas were summoned to the PBA Commissioner's office.
 Distrito was given a stiff fine plus a three-game suspension.

 Rudy Distrito serve a suspension meted for sparking a melee and sat out in the knockout game on November 3, the lack of local support for Norman Black was clearly evident in Magnolia's final appearance in the third conference.
 The depleted-Magnolia lost to Great Taste for the fourth time in the conference, 95-99, to seal its fate as a semifinal outcast.

-Scoring record

-October 13: Norman Black scored a career-high 76 points in Magnolia's 119-131 loss to Ginebra San Miguel.